fastlane/docs/docs/best-practices/continuous-integration.md

 This will generate a token you can set using the `FASTLANE_SESSION` environment variable on your CI system.

+## Deploy Strategy

+You should **not** deploy a new App Store update after every commit, since you still have to wait 1-2 days for the review.
+Instead it is recommended using Git Tags, or custom triggers to deploy a new update.

+You can set up your own ```Release``` job, which is only triggered manually.

 # Jenkins Integration

 Deploying from your own computer isn't cool.
 You know what's cool?
 Letting a remote server publish app updates for you.